unfulvio/wp-requirements/README.md

 		return;
 	}

-However, you probably want to provide some information to your users or they will think your plugin is broken:
+But you probably want to provide information to your users or they might think your plugin is broken:

 	// Place the class file in your project and put this code at the beginning of your plugin, after the plugin headers. require_once 'wp-requirements.php';